AndreBaltazar8/ablac/docs/subparsers.md

 The `$json` provider uses the same [JSON model](json.md) as `jsonParse`.
 It accepts integer, fractional, and exponent number forms without converting them through floating point, including across formatted multi-line literals.
+The companion `$jsons` provider delegates to that grammar and wraps the resulting tree in deterministic `jsonStringify`; `#$jsons` therefore leaves a validated static string in the runtime program.

 ## Registration staging